kyma-project/btp-manager/docs/e2e_tests.md

 The registry URL and component name are predefined.

 > **NOTE:**
-> For PR workflow runs the module image tag has the form `0.0.0-PR-<PR number>` due to component description requirements imposed by the tooling used.
+> For PR workflow runs, the module image tag has the form `0.0.0-PR-<PR number>` due to component description requirements imposed by the tooling used.

 The GitHub Actions workflows execute the tests (`run-e2e-tests-reusable.yaml` and `run-e2e-upgrade-tests-reusable.yaml`).
 The Kubernetes cluster is created, and the sources are checked out.
 The workflows wait till the OCI module image is available for fetching.
 Scripts `./scripts/testing/run_e2e_module_tests.sh` and `./scripts/testing/run_e2e_module_upgrade_tests.sh` fetch the OCI module image from the registry.
-The scripts create the required prerequisites, get the BTP Manager and BTP Operator installed or upgraded, validate expected statuses and the gets BTP Operator and BTP Manager uninstalled.
+The scripts create the required prerequisites, get the BTP Manager and BTP Operator installed or upgraded, validate expected statuses, and get BTP Operator and BTP Manager uninstalled.

 ### Run E2E tests locally on k3d cluster
 > **NOTE:**
-> Valid only for installing and uninstalling e2e tests.
+> Valid only for the installation and uninstallation e2e tests.

 For local tests, you can use the OCI module image from the official registry (that is, the module image created by the Prow presubmit job) or you can use the local registry.